Get a free, no obligation personal loan quote with rates as low as 9.90%

 Can I borrow money to make a deposit on a house?

-A house deposit is a specific amount of money that you give a seller when you make an offer on their home.
-You can borrow for this deposit and negotiate its size with the seller.
+Yes, you can borrow money to cover the deposit.
 However, since it counts as part of the down payment, you must prove that you can pay back the loan before the sale is finalized.

 Should I put down 5% or 20% as a down payment?

 The answer depends on your financial situation and your goals.
-If you don’t have a lot of money to work with, then a 5% down payment may be your only option.
-This will allow you to buy a home without having a ton of money to start with.
-However, if you have the funds available, a 20% down payment will allow you to avoid paying mortgage default insurance.
-This is another cost that is added to your mortgage if you put a down payment of less than 20%.
+If you don’t have a lot of money to work with, then a 5% down payment may be your only option (as long as the home is worth no more than $500,000).
+However, a 20% down payment will allow you to avoid paying mortgage default insurance.

-Is there a way to borrow money for a down payment without taking a loan?
+Is there a way to borrow money for a down payment without a loan?

 Will a lender provide an unsecured loan for a down payment?